tum-gis/sddi-security-federation-framework/README.md

 Maintainer: Chair of Geoinformatics, Department of Aerospace and Geodesy, Technical University of Munich.

-In collaboration with: Secure Dimensions GmbH
+In collaboration with: Secure Dimensions GmbH.